EITP/IT-LAB/Drone Coding/README.md

 - Video: HD720P30
 - Format: JPG(Photo); MP4(Video)
 - EIS: Yes

+### Following Tello EDU safety practices###
+The Tello EDU is best suited to indoor flight in a wide-open space.
+It is highly recommended that flying outdoors when there is no wind or a most, a light breeze.

+If flying outdoors, please be kindly reminded that monitor the weather and fly in a closed environment such as a fenced garden to avoid an incident.

+If flying indoors, it is recommended using propeller guards for increased safety.

 ### Reference
 For more information about TELLO EDU, please feel free to visit the following links: